pattern-lab/website/patternlabsite/docs/first-run.md

 1. Open `core/scripts/`
 2. Double-click `generateSite.command`

-You can also generate the Pattern Lab website from the command line.
-To do so open Terminal and navigate to the root of the patternlab-php directory.
+For Linux and Windows users, you can also generate the Pattern Lab website from the command line.
+To do so open a command prompt and navigate to the root of the patternlab-php directory.
 Type:

     php core/builder.php -g